expfactory/expfactory-python/doc/source/getting-started.rst

 Expfactory-docker
 .................
 The Experiment Factory docker is a set of containers that can be run locally, or again on the cloud.
-The entire application comes packaged in a Docker image, meaning that installation and deployment of experiments happens in a web interface deployed by the image.
+The entire application comes packaged in a set of Docker images, meaning that installation and deployment of experiments happens in a web interface deployed by Docker Compose.
 We plan to offer experiment deployment as a service at `expfactory.org <http://www.expfactory.org>`_ and encourage you to `sign up <http://www.expfactory.org/signup>`_ to express interest.
 You can also `deploy our Docker infrastructure <http://www.expfactory.org/signup>`_ on your own server, however experience with docker and cloud computing is required.

 I want to preview available experiments